 Connected to our communities

-Agios is committed to supporting and connecting with the communities in which we live and the communities of people in need of new and better treatment options for genetically defined diseases.
+Agios is committed to supporting and connecting with the communities in which we live and the communities of people in need of new and better treatment options for rare diseases.

-We act on this commitment by helping to meet the fundamental needs of those around us, promoting health and science, advocating for those with genetically defined diseases and advancing opportunity for all regardless of socioeconomic status, race, gender or other factors that have historically limited opportunity.
+We act on this commitment by helping to meet the fundamental needs of those around us, promoting health and science, advocating for those with rare diseases and advancing opportunity for all regardless of socioeconomic status, race, gender or other factors that have historically limited opportunity.

 Our three pillars of community commitment